ZJLAB-AMMI/CO3/README.md

 # Collaborative Consortium of Foundation Models for Open-World Few-Shot Learning
-This paper has been accepted by AAAI 2024.
+This paper has been accepted by **AAAI 2024**.
 We are profoundly grateful for the significant insights provided by [CaFo](https://arxiv.org/pdf/2303.02151.pdf).

 ## Abstract
 Open-World Few-Shot Learning (OFSL) is a crucial research field dedicated to accurately identifying target samples in scenarios where data is limited and labels are unreliable.